118 Quotes

 Pope Pius XII (Pope (1939–1958)) June 29, 1958 Ad Apostolorum Principis Source ↗

-Context: Pius XII's teaching on episcopal consecrations without papal mandate, cited in debates over the 1988 Écône consecrations.
+Context: Pius XII's teaching on episcopal consecrations without papal mandate, cited against the SSPX defense of the 1988 Écône consecrations as necessary despite explicit Roman refusal.

 Church / Vatican